oracle-livelabs/database/datapump-xtts-migration/09-final-backup-restore/final-backup-restore.md

     * Before starting the backup, the script sets the tablespaces read-only.
     * After the backup, the script starts Data Pump to perform a full transportable export.
     * The export runs for a few minutes.
-    * Notice how Data Pump lists at names of the data files needed for the migration in the end of the output.
+    * Notice how Data Pump lists the names of the data files needed for the migration at the end of the output.
     * In addition, it lists the names of the Data Pump dump files.

     <details>